 If no cooling or drying is required, switch the cooling system off to save fuel.
+When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.

-Air recirculation system ব্ল্ৰি

-Operated with the Sobutton.
+Air recirculation system <হি> Operated with the <হি> button.